CCLD Strangle Strategy

 CCLD thesis for this strangle

-The market-implied 1-standard-deviation range for CCLD extends from approximately $1.44 on the downside to $2.80 on the upside.
+The market-implied 1-standard-deviation range for CCLD extends from approximately $1.80 on the downside to $2.52 on the upside.
 A CCLD long strangle is the OTM cousin of the straddle: lower up-front cost but the underlying has to travel further past either OTM strike before the position turns profitable at expiration.
-Current CCLD IV rank near 36.89% is mid-range against its 1-year distribution, so the IV signal is neutral; the strangle thesis on CCLD should anchor more to the directional view and the expected-move geometry.
+Current CCLD IV rank near 8.68% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on CCLD at 57.90%.
 As a Healthcare name, CCLD options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to CCLD-specific events.

 CCLD strangle positions are structurally neutral / high-volatility (long premium, OTM); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 CCLD positions also carry Healthcare sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move CCLD alongside the broader basket even when CCLD-specific fundamentals are unchanged.
 Always rebuild the position from current CCLD chain quotes before placing a trade.